convidev-tud/driftool/README.md

 A repository with dozens of collaborateurs and branches naturally has more drift as a project with 3 developers working on.
 However, the evolution of the drift over time gives useful insigts about the project health.

-> :zap: Running the driftool without reading this README till the end may cause severe issues.
+> :zap: Running the driftool without reading this README may cause severe problems.

 ## Key Metrics